mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - GIT - Initing a Repo and Pushing to Origin.md

 	.DS_Store

-Now add `.gitignore` to the repo with `git add` like this:
+Next, add a `.gitignore` file to the repo with `git add` like this:

 	git add .gitignore

-And now commit it with a message like this
+Now, commit it with a message like this:

 	git commit -a -m "Adding '.gitignore' to the repo."

+#### Ammedning a commit message.

+Let’s say you made a mistake in the commit message you just made.
+You can ammend it—basically redo it—like this:

+	git commit -ammend -m "Adding '.gitignore' to the repo."

+And if you have already pushed the previous commit to a repository, you need to forch push it like this:

+    git push -f

 #### Add all files to the repository.